Teen driver in NY crash that killed 5 children didn’t have a permit, officials say

 Investigators have concluded that Smith had either been distracted while driving or had fallen asleep, Latimer said.
 He’d been driving from somewhere outside of Westchester County, which would have meant the vehicle had gone at least 10 miles, said Latimer.
 The group may have driven from a family event or from a mall in either New Jersey or New York, according to investigators.

-In addition to Smith, they are Anthony Billips Jr., 17, Zahnyiah Cross, 12, Shawnell Cross, 11, and Andrew Billips, who was just 8 years old.

-The children who perished were two sets of siblings, according to Latimer.
+The children who perished belonged to two sets of siblings, according to Latimer.
 Another of the children from the sibling groups was a 9-year-old boy, who’d been seated in the cargo area of the SUV in the back when the tragedy happened.

 The boy survived the crash with lacerations and bruises but no life-threatening injuries, according to Terrance Raynor, the Westchester County public safety commissioner.